Hospital plans ER redesign to boost mental health services

 #ReadLocal

+Under the previous model, one social worker was assigned to the ER and handled all patients until they left, Robinette said.

+The hospital has secured a $2.2 million grant for the project, and the Greater Fairbanks Community Hospital Foundation has also committed funding.
+The project's total cost is not yet known.

-Robinette says it's too early to say when the new mental health stabilization unit will be completed.
+Robinette said it's too early to say when the new mental health stabilization unit will be completed.

 Comments